cenit-io/miesh-integrations/docs/scenarios-api.md

 3. Create the webhook for get perpersonal information
 4. Create the data-type PerPersonal
 5. Create the parser translator
-6. Create the setup algorithm before submit
+6. Create the before-submit algorithm to setup request
-7. Create the pagination algorithm after callback
+7. Create the import-flow
-8. Create the flow-import

 ## Code